FalkorDB/falkordb-go/README.md

 $ go test
 ```

-The tests expect a Redis server with the FalkorDB module loaded to be available at localhost:6379
+The tests expect a FalkorDB server to be available at localhost:6379

 ## License